Using and understanding the basis of Ragger testing capabilities

 CLI parameters

-defines several parameters usable from the pytest
+Ragger defines several parameters usable from the pytest CLI:

-Controlling the backend (--backend
+Controlling the backend (--backend)

 It is possible to change the backend on which the tests should run through a CLI

-.
+argument --backend.
 Available backends are:

 The two later options are physical backends, meaning they will try to connect to the application through the USB ports.
 So the application should be installed on a physical device, connected on the test computer through USB, and the application being started on the device, else the tests will not run.

-Controlling the devices (--device
+Controlling the devices (--device)

 Running the tests on specific device is automatically integrated with the

-argument.
+--device argument.
 Available devices are:

-This last option can only work with the SpeculosBackend
+This last option can only work with the SpeculosBackend (as other backends rely on a physical device,

 they can only run on the connected one), but is very convenient in a CI to